RHIT-CSSE/csse220/Homework/HW9/README.md

 6. When that happens the user *wins* and the game is over.
 ### Quick Notes
 - This starter package is providing less *scaffolding* for getting you started, but everything you need to solve the problem has either appeared in previous homework or examples, or is in the Java API documentation for *JButton*.
-- Take the design phase seriously; the quality of your initial UML design will greatly affect the quality of the GenAI-produced code.
+- **Take the design phase seriously**; the quality of your initial UML design will greatly affect the quality of the GenAI-produced code.
 - Remember to ask for help if you get stuck.

 Here's a screenshot of the game in progress: